bakame-php/stackwatch/README.md

 - **PHP >= 8.1** but the latest stable version of PHP is recommended
 - `symfony/console` if you are going to use the CLI command
+- `symfony/process` if you are going to use the CLI command
 - `psr/log` if you are going to use the CLI command

 ## Usage